Sting (wrestler): Feud with the New World Order (1996–1998)

-In a series of unusual loyalty tests over the next months, Sting would confront a WCW wrestler in the ring and shove the wrestler several times with his bat until the wrestler was provoked enough to advance on him.
+In a series of unusual loyalty tests over the next months, Sting would confront a random WCW wrestler in the ring and shove the wrestler several times with his bat until the wrestler was provoked enough to advance on him.
 Then Sting would draw the weapon back as if he were going to assault him, causing the wrestler to stop.
-Sting would hand the bat to the offended wrestler and turn his back, offering the wrestler a chance at retaliation.
+Sting would then hand the bat to the offended wrestler and turn his back, offering the wrestler a chance at retaliation.
 When the wrestler hesitated or declined, Sting would nod, retrieve the bat and leave the ring.
 In January 1997, a "blackballed" Randy Savage returned to WCW for the first time since Halloween Havoc and aligned himself with Sting as a "free agent" as he refused to join the nWo although WCW Vice President Eric Bischoff, also one of the leaders of the nWo, declared he would not be allowed back in WCW if he didn't.
 For the next few weeks, the two were seen in the rafters together and coming to the ring together.
-This story, however, petered out at SuperBrawl VII in February; Sting and Savage had come to the ring together to watch Roddy Piper face Hogan in a match for the WCW world title.
-As Sting left, Savage went to the ring and helped Hogan win the match, thus going back on his word and joining the nWo.
-Over the next couple of weeks, Sting would accompany the nWo, indicating that he too joined the group.
+This story, however, petered out at SuperBrawl VII in February; Sting and Savage had come to the ring together to watch Roddy Piper face Hogan in a match for the WCW World Championship.
+As Sting left, Savage did not follow suit, instead opting to go to the ring and help Hogan win the match, thus going back on his word and joining the nWo.
+Over the next couple of weeks, Sting would accompany the nWo, indicating that he too had joined the group.
 However, at Uncensored in March 1997, as the nWo celebrated a victory in the main event battle royal which guaranteed them title shots whenever they desired with their newest recruit, Chicago Bulls NBA star Dennis Rodman, Sting rappelled from the roof of the arena on a vertical zip-line.
-When Hall and Nash went to approach him, Sting attacked them and Randy Savage when he tried to intervene, revealing his allegiance to WCW.
+When Hall and Nash went to approach him, Sting attacked them as well as attacking Randy Savage when he tried to intervene, revealing his true allegiance to WCW.